whoshere/drawit/drawit_readme.md

 When you resume, you'll see your old background color.
 Then, by typing `open` in the magic menu, you can open your saved artwork from your hard disk.
 Now you can resume, and also change your background color if you  want.
  -->

-You can add any image on your hard disk, e.g., a previously-saved drawing, to drawit's main canvas by typing <button>open</button> in the magic menu.
+If you want to add an image from your hard disk to drawit's main canvas, simply type <button>open</button> in the magic menu and browse to the desired image.
 This is how i included the drawing in the screenshot.

 <h2>Try it in full-screen mode</h2>